tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 base LMDB reader will result in biased data distribution.
 Therefore we use `MultiProcessRunner` to launch the base DataFlow in only **one process**, and only parallelize the transformations with another `MultiProcessRunnerZMQ`
-(Nesting two `MultiProcessRunnerZMQ`, however, will result in a different behavior.
+(Nesting two `MultiProcessRunnerZMQ`, however, is not allowed.
 These differences are explained in the API documentation in more details.).
 Similar to what we did earlier, you can use `MultiThreadMapData` to parallelize as well.